Our auto accident Tampa Attorneys may be able to help you file a personal injury lawsuit against the at-fault driver.

 According to the most recently-available statistics, about 95 percent of pending lawsuits end in a pre-trial settlement.
 This means that just one in 20 personal injury cases is resolved in a court of law by a judge or jury.

-Our auto accident Tampa Attorneys may be able to help you file a personal injury lawsuit against the at-fault driver.
 An auto accident lawsuit provides the opportunity for you to seek additional compensation to the benefits already provided under your Personal Injury Protection policy; however, to be eligible to file a claim you must have suffered serious and permanent injuries.

 Insurance companies may attempt to categorize your injuries as temporary and non-serious.
 Often insurance companies will try to limit their payouts, offering amounts that do not adequately cover your losses or future cost.
 If this happens, we can negotiate with the insurance companies on your behalf, and gather evidence supporting that your injuries are serious enough to qualify you for additional compensation through a personal injury lawsuit.